-Week before last, my uncle (by marriage) James Hillman – Jungian analyst, scholar and teacher, champion of the psyche, and "renegade" psychologist – passed away, into the world that comes after this, venturing into a dimension that I'm certain he's currently delighted to discover, given that he's always dedicated himself to the most profound explorations of life [and death] with all the impetuousness and constant willingness to be amazed that was his nature.
-(I didn't know him very well, but I know that much for sure.)
+Week before last, my uncle (by marriage) James Hillman – Jungian analyst, scholar and teacher, champion of the psyche, and "renegade" psychologist passed away into the world that comes after this, venturing into a dimension that I'm certain he's currently delighted to discover, given that he'd always dedicated himself to the most profound explorations of life [and death] with all the impetuousness and willingness to be amazed that was his nature.
+(I didn't know him all that well, but I knew that much for sure.)

 Here was the voice of a true explorer into labyrinthine reaches I'd only just recently been opened to, but speaking in a language that I found nearly indecipherable.
 It was the language of an academician of the highest order, and as such seemed dense and elaborately logical to me, at the time.
 But I also saw that it was the welcome language of a Jungian mystic, a popular Gnostic, and a playful articulator.
 As it was very deep stuff, I began to recognize him as a sort of Jungian Jacques Cousteau of the psyche, diving into the imagery of mythic imaginings, bringing colorful, long lost archetypes to the surface and joyfully rubbing them clean for closer examination.
 That was his contagious joy of discovery.

 He found me on the fringe of the family's reunion activities, perusing the books on his shelf and work table and asked,"Well, what do you think?"
 I answered that I thought it was a remarkable thing to undertake, "describing the indescribable."
 His eyes widened and looked straight into mine, "Describing the indescribable," he repeated, "...I suppose so."
 He smiled (he was always smiling), jumped up and ran off to his duties, to the happy ritual of organizing his family's past and present.